My Story to Health and Wellness

 After my son was born, I knew I had to make a change.
 I mentioned to someone close to me that I was planning on starting exercise and cleaning up my diet.
 Their words stick with me to this day.
 “I just want you to know, so you don’t get your hopes up, your body will never be the same.
 You will always carry a little extra weight now that you’ve had children.
 That’s just the way it is.
 You will have a ‘mom’ body now.”
 I know this person’s heart and that they had good intentions, but all I felt in that moment was doom.
 Was I stuck with my new body?
 Would I always feel tired and have low energy?
 Was this really my fate?
 I couldn’t believe that.
-That’s when I started digging around on Facebook and found the No Excuse Mom group.
+That’s when I started digging around on Facebook and found the No Excuse Mom community.
 A quick scroll through the page and I saw women from all different walks of life, at all different stages in their journey, and they were making it happen.
 I was flooded with progress pictures, testimonies to being able to run with their children and not feel tired, recipes for cooking healthy meals that the whole family enjoyed, and so much more.

 When I found out I was pregnant with my second, I knew I had to do it right this time.
 I asked my doctor if I could keep lifting weights and he gave me the okay.
 I continued to eat mostly healthy while enjoying treats in moderation, lifting weights and running through my entire pregnancy, and kept my weight gain to a healthy 30 pounds.